JoshMermel/JoshMermel.github.io/_posts/2020-09-19-twisty-puzzles-into.md

 Many of my solutions were written down on scratch paper and were probably lost.
 So moving forward, when I find a solution that I'm happy with, I'm going to try to document it on this blog for posterity.
 I may also do some smaller posts on misc puzzle ideas I had that I think are worth recording.
+These posts will not be tutorial and will probably be written for an audience that is already familiar with puzzles.